Anora

 Ivan: “I just need to talk to my parents.”

 Anora lives in reality, but doesn’t understand reality.
-She’s blinded by the hope of fantasy—that Ivan might be her ticket out of this tough life.
+She’s blinded by the hope that Ivan might be her ticket out of this tough life.

 Ivan lives in fantasy, but understands reality.
-As soon as the henchmen make their intentions clear (that the marriage will be annulled and Ivan will return to Russia permanently), he flees.
-He knows his parents call the shots.
+As soon as the henchmen make their intentions clear (that the marriage will be annulled and Ivan will return to Russia), he flees.
+He knows the gig is up.
 But it takes Anora the entire movie to get it.

 Just like Toros says: Anora and Ivan don’t love each other.
 They’re using each other.
 Ivan uses Anora for pleasure.
 Anora uses Ivan for security.
 In the end, they give each other the opposite.